-If your employees make business-related purchases, it may be worth requesting supplementary company card for them.
+If your employees make business-related purchases, it may be worth requesting a supplementary company card for them.
 This way, you can have all business expenses in one place.
-With most credit card providers, you can request additional cards at no extra cost and set an individual credit limit on each card.

-How can I manage business expenses with Capital on Tap credit card?
+How can I manage business expenses with the Capital on Tap Business Credit Card?

-There are several tools that help you manage your business expenses if you are a Capital on Tap credit card holder.
-All transactions made on your credit card can be categorised in your Online Portal, so you can stay on top of your expenses.
+There are several tools that help you manage your business expenses if you are a Capital on Tap Business Credit Card holder.
+All transactions made on your credit card can be categorised in your account, so you can stay on top of your expenses.

-If your business holds supplementary cards, these can also be managed in your Online Portal.
-You can set an individual spending limit for each card and view all transactions made by the supplementary card holders.
+If your business has issued company cards, these can also be managed in your account or mobile app.
+You can set an individual spending limit for each card and view all transactions made by your cardholders.